 Compliance issues: Internal reviews have shown compliance with the Standards is achieved before any final decision is made.
+There have been no breaches found of the public sector standards.

-Significant Action to Monitor and Ensure Compliance with Western Australian Public Sector Code of Ethics
+Significant Action to Monitor and Ensure Compliance with the Code of Ethics and the Office's Code of Conduct (the ethical codes)

-The Code of Ethics is available on the Office's intranet and is part of the Online Induction for new staff.
+The ethical codes are available on the Office's intranet and are part of the Online Induction for new staff.
 Guidelines for Ethical and Accountable Decision Making have been developed as a ready reference for staff when dealing with a difficult situation related to the Code of Ethics and the Office's Code of Conduct.
 The Guidelines are based on the Accountable and Ethical Decision Making in the WA Public Sector training materials provided by the Public Sector Commissioner.